 Year of the Scarab is Hearthstone's Zodiac for 2026 - Core Set Changes, New Cards, Shadowstep Removed

-Published an hour ago by
+Published 2 weeks, 6 days ago by

 Blizzard has just announced that 2026 will be called the Year of the Scarab for Hearthstone!